 Because guess what?
 Working from home has its advantages!
 In this article, we’ll explore the pros and cons of hybrid work and offer tips on how to make it a success.

-“The fact that we might pop out for a quick errand isn’t really an issue,” says Jannes van der Velde, spokesperson for the General Employers’ Association of the Netherlands (Boorsma, 2025).
-In the U.S., there is much more oversight, especially now that many employees are returning to the office.
+The fact that we might then quickly run an errand isn’t really such a big deal, according to Jannes van der Velde, spokesperson for the General Employers’ Association of the Netherlands (Boorsma, 2025).
+In the U.S., there’s much stricter oversight, and many employees are required to return to the office.
 In the Netherlands, we rely much more on trust; as long as people do their jobs well, it doesn’t really matter how or when they do it.

 Provide clarity